-Well, this week is always one of my favorites: the one leading up to Halloween.
-We’ve got pumpkin carving, parties to attend, costumes to wear, and of course – Halloween crafts for kids.
+Who’s ready for Halloween?
+We’ve got plenty going on with pumpkin carving, parties to attend, costumes to wear, and of course – Halloween crafts for kids.
 These craft stick spiderwebs are easy to make and really inexpensive!
 Kids are always proud of their handiwork, and you can hang them up, or place them in vignettes for easy decor.

 - 4.5 inch Wood Craft Sticks

 - Plastic Spiders (I raided my fake cobwebs for a few)

 I decided to paint my sticks so that they had a little shine to them.
 You can leave them plain – or try colored crafts sticks and coordinating yarn!
 Once they dried, I glued three together in the center to make my spiderweb form.

 Once that dried, I cut a few 6-8 foot lengths of yarn.
 I tied one end around the center of the form, and wrapped in each direction so that it looked even.